developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/Intent/index.md

 ###Registering Intent Receiver

 For an Android app to receive intent data, the Intent receiver must be registered in the app's `Config.xml` file.
-Please refer to the <a href="#guide-configreference?Intent">Intent section of the EB Config Reference</a> for more information.
+Please refer to the <a href="#guide-configreference#intent">Intent section of the EB Config Reference</a> for more information.